Japan to boost coast guard to defend East China Sea islands

-TOKYO (AP) — Japan has decided to bolster its coast guard capabilities to defend East China Sea islands that China also claims and regularly patrols.
+TOKYO (AP) — Japan’s government announced Wednesday that it will bolster its coast guard capabilities to defend East China Sea islands that China also claims and regularly patrols.

-Japan controls the islands, and Wednesday’s decision by Prime Minister Shinzo Abe and others would let Japan add to its maritime presence in the surrounding waters.
+Japan controls the uninhabited islands, and Wednesday’s decision by Prime Minister Shinzo Abe and others would let Japan add to its maritime presence in the surrounding waters.

-The government said Japan’s fiscal 2017 coast guard budget will reach a record 210 billion yen ($1.8 billion) to add eight vessels to its fleet and more than 200 law enforcement officials.
+Abe told the meeting that Japan needs to “substantially strengthen the structure and capabilities” of the coast guard.
+“We will urgently begin strengthening our (maritime safety) structure.”

-The islands are at the center of diplomatic row and both Japan and China send patrol vessels and aircrafts there routinely, raising concerns of an accidental collision or other risks.
+The government said Japan’s fiscal 2017 coast guard budget will reach a record 210 billion yen ($1.8 billion) to add eight new ships and more than 200 law enforcement officials.
+The 14-ship fleet will add five large surveillance ships and three research vessels.

 Most Read Stories